erictheise/ui-engineer-coding-challenge/README.md

 Note:

 - The ECEF coordinate system doesn't align nicely with any of the scene's axes so the model will look slanted.
 Can you compensate for this so that the scene looks upright?
-- WebGL doesn't work well large ECEF coordinates (Javascript does), so you will see floating point imprecision in the scene.
+- You will see floating point imprecision in the scene.
 Can you correct for this?
+WebGL doesn't work well with typical ECEF coordinates because graphics hardware tends to only use up to 32-bit floats which has low precision at that magnitude, while JavaScript uses 64-bit floats for all of its numbers and does not have that problem at that magnitude.
 - We've included Three.js in the starting code.
 Feel free to not use Three.js if there's something else you are more comfrotable with.

 ## Task 2: Color the point cloud based on altitude